1.3.2 Bylaws of the Board of Trustees

 Section 2: Offices of Chair and Vice Chair

 The chair and vice chair shall be trustees.
-The other College officers shall not be members of the board.
+The other College officers, other than the president shall not be members of the board.

 Section 3: Election of Chair and Vice Chair

 Term limit provisions of article III, section 5 shall not apply to a sitting Board chair who is subsequently reelected as chair, thereby exceeding the three-consecutive-term limit.
-If elected, the board chair may serve as the chair past the term limit established in article III, section 5.
+If elected, the board chair may serve as a trustee past the term limit established in article III, section 5 for so long as he or she continues to serve as chair.

 Section 4: Duties of Chair

-The chair shall preside at all board and Executive Committee meetings, have the right to vote on all questions, appoint committee chairs and vice chairs, determine the composition of all Board committees with the exception of the Executive Committee.
+The chair shall preside at all board and Executive Committee meetings, have the right to vote on all questions, appoint committee chairs and vice chairs, and recommend to the Board the composition of all Board committees with the exception of the Executive Committee.
 The chair shall serve as chair of the Executive Committee, ex officio member of all other standing committees of the board, and have other duties as the board may prescribe from time to time.

 Section 5: Duties of Vice Chair